bps-statistics/form-gear/README.md

 ```

-# Validation
+## Validation

+---

 Validation is used to validate the answer given during data collection against a test function.
-The validation is handled in a FALSE condition, meaning the test function is a condition where the answer of a question field would be false.
+Unlike other similar framework, validation is handled in a FALSE condition, meaning the test function is a condition where the value entered to a form control would be false.
+Validation has several components you can add:

 - `dataKey`: component identifier.
 - `validations`: store validation for each `dataKey`.